antandbuffalo/ab-cdn/live-tracker/v1/README.md

 #### `ab.getLiveCount(options, callback)`

 Track live users with automatic polling.
+The first call fetches live count and unique users in parallel, then subsequent polling requests refresh only the live count while reusing the cached `uniqueUsers` value.

 **Options:**
 - `interval` - Polling interval in seconds (number, minimum 10, default 10).
 Pass `0` to disable polling.